Celtic Cross: Meaning, History, and Modern Interpretations

 What is the Meaning of the Celtic Cross?

-The Celtic Cross is replete with symbols that speak to spirituality, unity, and eternity.
-Each component, from the circle to the intricate knotwork, holds specific meaning, making it both a religious and cultural emblem.
+The Celtic Cross is replete with symbols of spirituality, unity, and eternity.
+Each component, from the circle to the intricate knotwork, holds specific meaning, making it a religious and cultural emblem.

 The Circle in the Celtic Cross